y0g1bear/Birthday-quiz/README.md

     Hi Eric, what was the name of the month you were born in?
 September And what year were you born in, Eric?
 1972
     And the day?
 11
-    Eric, you are a fall baby of the stone age.
+    Eric, you are a fall baby of the Stone Age.

 ## Some Definitions